echi/cvxclustr/README.md

 Two penalty norms are currently supported: 1-norm and 2-norm.

+## Instalation

+You can install the stable version on [CRAN:] (http://cran.r-project.org/web/packages/cvxclustr/)

 ## Remarks

 Details on the algorithms are in the paper [Splitting Methods for Convex Clustering] (http://arxiv.org/abs/1304.0499) by Chi and Lange.